The Herron Family

 Dairy Farmers from Salem, Ohio

-What is the history of your farm, and why did you choose to become involved in dairy farming?
+Why did you choose to become involved in dairy farming?

 Jim: I always enjoyed working on the farm.
 I didn’t know if I wanted to make a career of it or not, but once I developed a passion for it and Dad instilled work ethic within me, I just decided it was something I wanted to do.
+I kind of fell in love with the cattle.
+I decided to go ahead and go to college for dairy cattle and I really enjoyed my studies, and I decided to come home and become the third generation.

 HEAR FROM THE FARMER